-- We may issue additional shares of our Class A Common Stock or other equity securities without your approval, which would dilute your ownership interests and may depress the market price of your shares - A significant portion of our shares of Class A Common Stock are available for immediate resale by certain existing shareholders and may be sold into the market in the future.
-Sales of our Class A Common Stock by our existing shareholders may cause the market price of our Class A Common Stock to drop significantly, even if our business is doing well. - We are an emerging growth company within the meaning of the Securities Act, and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public - We are a "controlled company" within the meaning of New York Stock Exchange (the "NYSE") rules and, as a result, we qualify for exemptions from certain corporate governance requirements.
+- We may issue additional shares of our Class A Common Stock or other equity securities without your approval, - which would dilute your ownership interests and may depress the market price of your shares.
+A significant portion of our shares of Class A Common Stock are available for immediate resale by certain existing shareholders and may be sold into the market in the future.
+Sales of our Class A Common Stock by our existing shareholders may cause the market price of our Class A Common Stock to drop significantly, even if our business is doing well. - We are an emerging growth company within the meaning of the Securities Act, and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - We are subject to rules and regulations regarding our internal control over financial reporting.
+Failure to establish and maintain effective internal controls in accordance with Section 404 of the Sarbanes-Oxley Act could have a material adverse effect on our business. - We are a "controlled company" within the meaning of New York Stock Exchange (the "NYSE") rules and, as a result, we qualify for exemptions from certain corporate governance requirements.
 Our stockholders do not have the same protections afforded to stockholders of companies that are subject to such requirements.